Story-Of-Alicia/alicia_modwork/theory/AliciaPAKFormat.md

- int  (4 bytes) - Name: "Resource data byte length"       Note: Has non-zero value only when resource is encoded in PAK long (8 bytes) - Name: "Resource data file byte length"  Note: If resource is encoded in pak, this is byte length long (8 bytes) - Name: "Resource data file byte length"  Note: If resource is encoded in pak, this is byte length int  (4 bytes) - Name: "Unknown"                         Note: always resource data file byte length but type int int  (4 bytes) - ?? int  (4 bytes) - ?? int  (4 bytes) - ??
+ int  (4 bytes) - Name: "Resource data byte length"       Note: Has non-zero value only when resource is encoded in PAK long (8 bytes) - Name: "Resource data file byte length"  Note: If resource is encoded in pak, this is byte length long (8 bytes) - Name: "Resource data file byte length"  Note: If resource is encoded in pak, this is byte length int  (4 bytes) - Name: "Unknown"                         Note: Seems to be always "resource data file byte length", but type is int int  (4 bytes) - ?? int  (4 bytes) - ?? int  (4 bytes) - ??